usfkhoury/blog/content/blog/YK0-preface.md

 This is why I'm creating a system that will easily allow me to compare recipes and different types of baked goods.
 To note that, this template will surely evolve and get optimized as necessary over time.
 ### Template
-Since one of the main purposes of this blog is to keep track of recipes, each post will include a table containing all the optimal specifications of a given recipe for quick access, as well as the same specifications of any recipe modifications, so as I experiment with new tweeks on a given recipe, the table will be updated with these changes.
+Since one of the main purposes of this blog is to keep track of recipes, each post will include a table containing all the optimal specifications of a given recipe for quick access.
+Also, as I experiment with new tweeks on a given recipe, a column will be added to the table with the modification to that recipe.

 The table will include the below basic properties, as well as any other miscellaneous notes:
 + Ingredient measurements by weight and volume, although weight measurements are preferred **(explanation comming soon)**, both metrics will be listed